ojiofong/slate/source/index.html.md

 let kittens = api.kittens.get();
 ```

-> The above command redirects to the checkout page URL smiliar to this:
+> The above command redirects to a checkout page URL that looks smiliar to this:

 ```
 https://api.payforme.io/checkout-page?ref=<token>